Lab Setup and Introduction

-• Access all of the applications in the lab environment
+• Access all applications in the lab environment

-Let’s start by ensuring you have access to all the necessary resources to complete this lab.
+Ensure you can access all necessary resources to complete this lab.

-Always open the URL by opening in a new tab.
-For example on a Mac <cmd> click
+Always open URLs in a new tab.
+For example, on a Mac, use <cmd> click.

-Access the Red Hat® OpenShift Container Platform (OCP) web console
+Access the Red Hat® OpenShift Container Platform (OCP) UI

-First, make sure you can access the Red Hat® OCP console web console.
+First, make sure you can access the Red Hat® OCP console user interface.

 Procedure

-If the variables on the screen are unavailable, please inform your workshop administrator.
+If variables on the screen are unavailable, inform your workshop administrator.

 OpenShift console